 Give Your Legal Team a Copy of the Information You Exchanged

 Your legal team might be able to use the information you received at the accident scene to contact the at-fault driver and their insurance provider.
-This information might be used to exchange facts about the accident with the at-fault driver’s legal or insurance representative.
+Also, this information might be used to exchange facts about the accident with the at-fault driver’s legal or insurance representative.
 Once more information about the accident is clear, the involved parties may start settlement negotiations.

 - The at-fault driver received any tickets or citations